 How to update Azure PowerShell modules in Azure Automation

 Because modules are updated regularly by the product group, changes can occur with the included cmdlets.
 This action may negatively impact your runbooks depending on the type of change, such as renaming a parameter or deprecating a cmdlet entirely.
 To avoid impacting your runbooks and the processes they automate, test and validate before proceeding.
 If you don't have a dedicated Automation account intended for this purpose, consider creating one so that you can test many different scenarios during the development of your runbooks.
 This testing should include iterative changes such as updating the PowerShell modules.
+If you develop your scripts locally, it is recommended to have the same module versions locally that you have in your Automation Account when testing to ensure you'll receive the same results.
 After the results are validated and you've applied any changes required, you can move the changes to production.

 Updating Azure Modules